morpho-org/metamorpho/README.md

 - Set the rewards recipient.
 - Increase the timelock.
 - [Timelocked] Decrease the timelock.
-- [Timelocked with no possible veto] Set the performance fee (capped to 50%).
 - [Timelocked] Set the guardian.
+- Set the performance fee (capped to 50%).
 - Set the fee recipient.

 #### Curator